 Right before Dunche there were some scary parts with steep cliffs right next to the road.
-Even the Nepali lady next to me started to show signs that she was scared.
+Even the Nepali lady next to me was afraid.

 After 9 long hours I finally arrived at Syabrubesi.
 Because it was late in the afternoon I decided to stay the night.

 Logistics: Buses and shared jeeps to Dhunche and Syabrubesi leave everyday from the Gongabu bus station (new bus park or Machapokhari) in Kathmandu.
 Get there early as it is a chaotic bus station and buses to Langtang leave between 6 – 8 AM in the morning.
 It is best to reserve your tickets a day in advance at the bus station or at a travel agency in Thamel.

 Insider tip: there are delux buses that are slightly more expensive, but don’t stop everywhere to let in new passengers.
 Shared jeeps are also slightly faster.
 The best option are private jeeps, but they are expensive ($150+)